AirtonBorges/TxTranslator/README.md

 # TxTranslator
- Translates a .txt file to a lot of tanguages and then translates it back
+ Translates a .txt file to a lot of languages and then translates it back